 Solo Snow. Œuvres de / Works of Michael Snow

-In partnership with Le Fresnoy.
-Studio national des arts contemporains, Tourcoing (France)
+Fresnoy – Studio national des arts contemporains, Paris

-Solo Snow. Œuvres de / Works of Michael Snow ends its tour in Montreal, at the Galerie de l’UQAM.
-Initially presented at Le Fresnoy, in France, and then at Akbank Sanat, in Turkey, the exhibition features a body of photographic, video and sound works and installations of Michael Snow, one of the most inspiring figures in the art world in recent decades.
-It is curated by Louise Déry and produced in partnership with Le Fresnoy.
+The Galerie de l’UQAM presents, in collaboration with Le Fresnoy, the exhibition Solo Snow. Œuvres de / Works of Michael Snow.
+Curated by Louise Déry, this exhibition features a body of photographic, video and sound works and installations of Michael Snow, one of the most inspiring figures in the art world in recent decades.

 Solo Snow. Œuvres de / Works of Michael Snow wants to provide an account of the experimental nature of this pioneer of media arts.
 His prolific, protean practice reinvents itself through the ceaselessly replayed exploration of a large range of visual and auditory phenomena, and grows through the mutations of technological advances have made possible.
 His practice is in perfect resonance with the latest issues of research and dissemination in media art while being an integral part of their genesis and development.
 The body of works exhibited here poses a challenge to assessing Snow’s output, and highlighting recurrent features, such as the motif of the window as a frame, the interplay of interior/exterior and recto/verso, the metamorphosis, stretching or contraction of the image and sound, the representation of the technical referent (photographic, cinematic or audio), the relationship between object and image, and reflection on time and space.